Collage: Photomontage

+Assemblage

+Assemblage consists of three dimensional objects combined to create an artform.
+This form of collage started in the early twentieth century with artists Pablo Picasso, Jean Arp and Marcel Duchamp who used found objects of metal, wire and wood.

+In the 1950s and 1960s, Robert Rauschenberg coined the term "Combines" to describe a series of works that combine painting and sculpture, blurring the line between art that hangs on a wall or that is free-standing.
+Examples of this work are Hymnal, Odalisk and Gift for Apollo.

+Contemporary artists using the assemblage technique are Tal Avitzur, Huma Bhabha, Lance Letscher and Svetlana Kopystiansky.

 Digital collage

 Digital collage is the technique of using computer tools in collage creation to encourage chance associations of disparate visual elements and the subsequent transformation of the visual results through the use of electronic media.
 It is commonly used in the creation of digital art using programs such as Photoshop.
 This approach bridges traditional collage art with contemporary digital storytelling, contributing to the evolution of new media aesthetics.

 Three-dimensional collage

-A 3D collage is an art of putting altogether three-dimensional objects such as rocks, beads, buttons, coins, or even soil to form a new whole or a new object.
+A 3D collage (often referred to as an Assemblage) is an art of putting altogether three-dimensional objects such as rocks, beads, buttons, coins, or even soil to form a new whole or a new object.
 Examples can include houses, bead circles, etc.